As part of assessing the best energy sources for the future, we are looking at the pros and cons of these different energy sources.

 - Not suited at the moment to large scale (large city size) power supply due to various reasons

-- Price per kilowatt can be expensive in some countries, and a setup of many panels can be expensive
+- Price per kilowatt can be expensive in some countries, and a setup of many panels can be expensive (but prices are dropping with tech advancements and economies of scale)

 - Return on investment can take time